Indre-V/bee-aware/README.md

 - CSS code for the webpage was validated on [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/ "W3C CSS Validator").
 It has returned no errors.

   ![W3C CSS Validator](docs/css-validator-results.png "W3C CSS Validator results")

+## Deployment

+Bee-Aware was deployed early in the process to GitHub pages via the following steps:

+  - Navigate to the repository on GitHub and click on **Settings**

+- In the side navigation and select **Pages**

+- In the **None** dropdown and choose **main**

+- Click on the **Save** button.

+- The website is now live at `https://indre-v.github.io/bee-aware/`

+_Any changes required to the website, they can be made, commited and pushed to GitHub_